Connecticut Military and Veterans Benefits

 Who is eligible for USERRA?

-Veterans, Reservists, or National Guard members who leave a position for training or active military service are eligible.
+Veterans, U.S. Armed Forces Reserve, or National Guard Service members who leave a position for training or active military service are eligible.

 The Department of Labor, through the Veterans' Employment and Training Service (VETS) helps all who have claims under USERRA, including Federal and Postal Service employees.